 The PAP also includes a current organizational chart and evidence of board of directors' approval.

-The county controller's single audit of DHS is conducted annually, February through April, by the county auditor of record and the county controller's office audit staff.
+The County Controller's single audit of DHS is conducted annually, February through April, by the County Controller's office audit staff.
 The audit includes the following procedures.

 - Reviews and evaluates DHS internal controls